 In December 1997, Kroll merged with armored car manufacturer O’Gara-Hess & Eisenhardt and became The Kroll-O’Gara Company, a public company listed on NASDAQ.

 In the late 1990s and early-mid 2000s, the company embarked on a series of acquisitions that expanded its areas of expertise and suite of services.
-Among them was Kroll Ontrack, a leading provider of information management, data recovery, and legal technologies products and services, which today represents a cornerstone of Kroll’s technology business.
+Among them was Kroll Ontrack, a leading provider of information management, data recovery, and legal technologies products and services.

 In August 2001, following the sale of the O’Gara businesses, the company’s legal name was changed to Kroll Inc. and its ticker symbol became “KROL.”
 In July 2004, Kroll was acquired by professional services firm Marsh & McLennan Companies, Inc.